-If a student fails to meet the minimum cumulative GPA requirement, that student will be on academic progress probation for the succeeding academic year.
-If at the end of the probationary academic year, the student is still below the GPA requirement, depending on the scholarship/award program's minimum cumulative GPA, the student's eligibility for University scholarships/awards will be terminated for future enrollment periods.
+If a student fails to meet the minimum cumulative GPA requirement, that student will be on academic progress provisional status for the succeeding academic year.
+If at the end of the provisional academic year, the student is still below the GPA requirement, depending on the scholarship/award program's minimum cumulative GPA, the student's eligibility for University scholarships/awards will be terminated for future enrollment periods.

-Appeal Procedures for Students Terminated from Title IV, State and/or University Scholarship/Award Eligibility
+Appeal Procedures for Students Terminated from Title IV, State and/or University Scholarship and Award Eligibility

 A student terminated from receiving federal Title IV/state and/or University scholarship/award programs due to failure to meet the satisfactory academic progress requirements may appeal this termination in accordance with the following guidelines:

-- Appeal forms for federal Title IV aid must be signed by a faculty mentor or academic advisor signifying that a written academic plan is approved and in place.
+- Appeal forms for federal Title IV aid must be signed by a faculty mentor or academic adviser signifying that a written academic plan is approved and in place.

 - Extenuating circumstances include death of a family member, illness or injury, or other circumstances beyond the student's control.
 Appropriate documentation of the circumstance must be provided.

 - The appeal must include a statement as to why the student did not meet SAP and an explanation of what has changed to allow the student to meet SAP standards at the end of the next evaluation period.

 - Students who have reached the maximum time frame due to switching majors, second majors or additional degrees will be evaluated on a case-by-case basis through the appeal process.